 Don’t have time to read this now?
 Add it to your Pinterest board and read it when you have time.

-Here’s 20 reasons why we think you should definitely visit Eden
+Here are 20 reasons why we think you should definitely visit The Eden Project in Cornwall:

 - The Eden Project is totally unique.
-I don’t think you’ll find anything else like it in the rest of the world.
+I don’t think you’ll find anything else like it in the rest of the Uk, let alone the world.

 - Tickets include free entrance for a YEAR!
 That’s a bargain.

 - The site where it sits was once a really ugly clay mine: China clay mines are on the surface of the land and they are landscape changing in a hideous and destructive way.
 The Eden Project fills 35 acres of abandoned china clay pits.
 When you see the transformation photo, which is at the entrance, it will blow your mind.

 - In between the two Biomes, there are hands-on exhibits about plants, the environment, several cafes, the educational centre, a juice station, a restaurant and a gift shop.
 There’s free WiFi throughout and kids can enter the site through a secret entrance via a slide.
 You can’t get better than that.

 - There were 230 miles of scaffolding used to build the Eden Project biomes which earned an entry into the Guinness Book of Records.

 - One of the biomes contains the world’s largest indoor rain-forest.
 The biome is 50 metres (165 feet) high and has mangrove swamps, fruiting banana trees, a Malaysian hut with a vegetable plot and paddy field, cola and cocoa plants, a soya plantation, pineapples, nuts, spices and even a waterfall.
 It’s also the home to the Titan arum – the world’s largest and stinkiest flower.
 It takes six years to bloom.
 Watch a video of the Titan Arum flowering.